 21. List of Changes from Proposal Application When is this due?
 Pre-Application Proposal Application Final Application X 8609 The Final Application must include a description of any substantive changes made to the development represented in the proposal, including but are not limited to changes in ownership or development team, design, construction or configuration, site(s) excluding scattered site developments, targeted populations including special needs populations, and any items affecting competitive scoring.
 OHFA must approve any changes.
 22. Market Study When is this due?
 Pre-Application Proposal Application X Final Application 8609 Applications must include a market study conducted by an OHFA-approved market study professional updated or approved within 12 months of the application submission date.
-Refer to the most recent Multifamily Underwriting Guidelines for OHFA's market study requirements.
+Refer to the LIHTC Rental Underwriting Guidelines for OHFA's market study requirements.
 The rent and income restriction breakdown must match those referenced in the submitted AHFA.
-If any changes occur between the rent and income restriction breakdown between Proposal Application and Final Application, the market study must be updated at Final Application.
+If any rent and income restrictions change between Proposal Application and Final Application, the market study must be updated at Final Application.
 All multi-site developments must be within the boundaries of a single Primary Market Area (PMA) other than the following exceptions: The market analyst determined that an entire county constitutes a single PMA.
 Scattered site Service Enriched developments that span multiple submarket areas if the Primary or Secondary Priority Letter specifies how supportive services will be provided in a manner that is accessible to all residents despite being geographically dispersed.
 Proposals seeking to combine multiple existing developments into one project for financing purposes with an explanation of the Sponsor and Management Agent's capacity to continue operating these properties under a single financing structure (may include documentation from other government entities giving permission to combine projects).
 23. Notification to Accessibility Groups (newly affordable units only) When is this due?
 Pre-Application Proposal Application Final Application X 8609 Applicants proposing newly affordable units must notify all accessibility groups in the county of the proposal.
 Applicants agree to accept referrals for prospective residents and consider design recommendations for the property.
 The application shall include copies of all correspondence between the applicant and accessibility groups.
-If requested by an accessibility group, the applicant will provide the most current copy of the development's architectural plans prior to submitting the final application.
+If requested by an approxibility group, the applicant will provide the meet current sony of the